TobyM-engineering/ml-player-piano/docs/architecture.md

 # ML-Assisted Player Piano — System Architecture

-This document provides a detailed technical overview of the ML-assisted player piano system, including hardware layout, firmware modules, dataflow, safety architecture, and the machine-learning pipeline used to create human-like key dynamics.
+This document provides a technical overview of the ML-assisted player piano system, including hardware layout, firmware modules, dataflow, safety architecture, and the velocity-mapping process used to create more human-like key dynamics.

 ---